dsmith47/defragment-memory-hugo/content/post/tech-e-book-club/cpp-core-guidelines/cpp-core-guidelines-2-philosophy.md

 6 and 7 are reminders to check boundaries and "if you're going to fail, fail fast".

+9 contains is a reminder that "time and space you spend well to achieve a goal is not wasted", attached to a general reminder to be efficient.
+I think it was probably good to precede this with 8, don't leak any resources, because that is probably the one place where quality-of-life at other stages in development won't matter.

+10 is a reminder to prefer immutability when you don't intend to mutate something.

+11 Is about abstracting tricky functions into their own objects/functions, and 13 extends this into selecting supporting libraries that have already done the encapsulating/testing for you.

+Calling this section "Be a good programmer" maybe seems a bit dismissive of the utility of these principles in C++, so I want to take a minute to say the opposite.
+These things make you a competent object-oriented programmer, and C++ very much likes object abstraction, so to use C++ competently you need to be aware of these preferences and know how to use the C++ constructs that support them.
+Do you know how to make a value constant?
+How about making an object immutable?
+How readable is the code you're writing, and how would you make it more readable?
+I needed to refresh a lot of my own C++ knowledge to understand the examples provided here b/c while every OO language favors these points to some extent, they do so through different constructs.
+A C++ guide needs to talk about OO principles in order to talk about the C++ features that undergird these fundamentals.

 ## Take Advantage of Static Typing and your Compiler

 4 reduces to "make programs type safe" which is worth encouraging over the